ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 your sister is recovered, you shall, if you please, name the very day of the ball.
 But you would not wish to be dancing when she is ill."

 Lydia declared herself satisfied.
-"Oh! yes--it would be much better to wait till Jane was well, and by that time most likely Captain Carter would be at Meryton again.
+"Oh! yes -- it would be much better to wait till Jane was well, and by that time most likely Captain Carter would be at Meryton again.
 And when you have given your ball," she added, "I shall insist on their giving one also.
 I shall tell Colonel